ktiwary2/mit-ai-discovery-website/README.md

-# Website for the MIT Media Lab DeSoc Initiative / Center for Decentralized Society
+# Website for the MIT Media Lab Accelerating Discovery with AI Initiative

-Forked from chlee's work setting it up.
-Will pull upstream from her changes for deployment.
+Please visit https://discovery.media.mit.edu/ for more information!